What is not to love about a cranberry?

 Flowers, Berries, and Bogs

-Cranberry fields are not very exciting to look at in the summer.
-It is more the idea of what is to come that is exciting.
+It is the idea of what is to come once those fields are flooded and turn red with ripe cranberries that is exciting.

-By late summer, if you get up close, you can spy the red berries among the green vines hugging the ground.
-Okay, this is beautiful.
+By late summer, you can see the red berries among the green vines carpeting the ground.

-Horticulturally, cranberry vines are perennial plants; many have been growing for over one hundred years.
-Cranberry bogs consist of different types of layers of dirt.
-The first layer is the naturally occurring clay base.
+Horticulturally, cranberry vines are perennials; some vines have been growing for over a hundred years.
+Cranberry bogs consist of different layers of soil.
+The first layer is a naturally occurring clay base.
 It keeps the ground watertight.
-Next, is a layer of gravel for drainage, followed by a layer of a spongy, acidic soil known as peat, and finally, a top layer of sand.
+Next is a layer of gravel for drainage, followed by a layer of spongy, acidic soil known as peat, and finally, a top layer of sand.

 Originally, cranberries were picked by hand.
-As you can imagine, it was laborious.
 In the 1890s wooden scoops with built-in screens were invented and replaced hand-picking.
-My friend, Kendra May, has a marvelous collection of these harvest implements.
+My friend, Kendra, has a marvelous collection of these harvest implements.

-About a foot of water is piped into the field for this process.
-Water is also piped in before a winter freeze to protect vines.
-As warmer weather arrives, growers drain the winter flood, the vines come out of dormancy, and a new growing season begins.
+Sometimes, water is piped in before a winter freeze to protect vines from the cold.
+As the warm weather arrives, growers drain the fields to allow vines to come out of dormancy and begin their next growing season.

-Interestingly, cranberry plants were traded by early colonists in exchange for goods coming in from Europe.
-On board ships, the berries were eaten to prevent scurvy because of their high vitamin C content.
-The plants were eventually transplanted to Europe, but the soil conditions were not the same, resulting in a different acid level and flavor.
-Lingonberry or English moss berry are examples of the European version of these sour berries.
+Cranberry plants were traded by early colonists in exchange for goods from Europe.
+Sailors ate the berries, high in vitamin C while crossing the sea to prevent scurvy.
+The plants were eventually transplanted to Europe, but soil conditions were not the same resulting in a different acid level and flavor.
+Lingonberry or English moss berry are examples of the European version of cranberries.

 Ocean Spray Cranberries

 Grower-owned Ocean Spray is a cooperative of over 700 farming families across North America who grow over 60% of the world’s cranberries.
 The cooperative was started in the 1930s in Wareham, MA.
-It is not uncommon to see one of these signs nestled on the side of the road on Cape Cod indicating the grower is part of the Ocean Spray cooperative.
-Finding one of these signs is akin to finding an old covered bridge in the countryside.
-Both are highly nostalgic for me.
+It is a treat to stumble on one of these old weathered Ocean Spray signs nestled on the side of the road in Cape Cod.

-Special thanks to my New England friends, Donna and Charlie Gibson and Beth Hayes for their help with this story.
-Thanks to Minda Bradley for the gorgeous harvesting photos.
+Special thanks to my New England friends, Donna and Charlie Gibson, and Beth Hayes, for help with this story.